-Sec.
-4. Sharing of Cyber Threat Indicators and Defensive Measures With Appropriate Federal Entities Other Than the Department of Defense or

-NCPAA-H.R.
-1731 PCNA-H.R.
-1560 the National Security Agency (a) Requirement for Policies and Procedures (1) Adds new subsections to 'Sec.
-111' of the National Security Act of 1947 '(i) Voluntary Information Sharing Procedures' '(b) Policies and Procedures for Sharing with the Appropriate Federal Entities Other Than the Department of Defense or the National Security Agency' ((1)' permits voluntary information-sharing relationships for cybersecurity purposes between the NCCIC and nonfederal entities but prohibits requiring such an agreement.
-Permits the NCCIC to terminate an agreement for repeated, intentional violation of the terms of '(h).'
-Permits the Secretary to deny an agreement for national security reasons. '(1)' requires the President to develop and submit to Congress policies and procedures for federal receipt of cyber threat indicators and defensive measures. '(2)' permits the relationship to be established through a standard agreement for nonfederal entities not requiring specific terms.
-Stipulates negotiated agreements with DHS where appropriate.
-Permits other agreements between the NCCIC and consenting nonfederal entities.
-Stipulates that any agreement in effect prior to enactment of the bill will be deemed in compliance with requirements in '(h).'Requires that those agreements include "relevant privacy protections as in effect under Cooperative Research and Development Agreement for Cybersecurity Information Sharing and Collaboration, as of December 31st 2014."

-'(2)' requires that they be developed in accordance with the privacy and civil liberties guidelines under Sec.
-4(b) of the bill, ensure

-- real-time sharing of indicators from nonfederal entities with appropriate federal entities except DOD,

-- receipt without delay except for good cause, and

-- provision to all relevant federal entities, - audit capability, and

-- appropriate sanctions for federal personnel who knowingly and willfully use shared information other than in accordance with the bill.
+NCPAA-Title II PCNA-Title I Sec.
+104. Sharing of Cyber Threat Indicators and Defensive Measures With Appropriate Federal Entities Other Than the Department of Defense or the National Security Agency (a) Requirement for Policies and Procedures (1) Adds new subsections to 'Sec.
+111' of the National Security Act of 1947 (i) Voluntary Information Sharing Procedures' '(b) Policies and Procedures for Sharing with the Appropriate Federal Entities Other Than the Department of Defense or the National Security Agency' (1) permits voluntary information-sharing relationships for cybersecurity purposes between the NCCIC and nonfederal entities but prohibits requiring such an agreement.
+Permits the NCCIC, at the sole and unreviewable discretion of the Secretary, acting through the U/S-CIP, to terminate an agreement for repeated, intentional violation of the terms of '(i).'
+Permits the Secretary, solely and unreviewably and acting through the U/S-CIP, to deny an agreement for national security reasons. '(1)' requires the President to develop and submit to Congress policies and procedures for federal receipt of cybe threat indicators and defensive measures.
+(2)' permits the relationship to be established through a standard agreement for nonfederal entities not requiring specific terms.
+Stipulates negotiated agreements with DHS upon request of a nonfederal entity where NCCIC has determined that they are appropriate, and at the sole and unreviewable discretion of the Secretary, acting through the U/S-CIP.
+Stipulates that any agreement in effect prior to enactment of the title will be deemed in compliance with requirements in '(i).'
+Requires that those agreements include "relevant privacy protections as in effect" under the CRADA for Cybersecurity Information Sharing and Collaboration, as of December 31st 2014."
+Also stipulates that an agreement is not required for an entity to be in compliance with '(i).' '(2)' requires that they be developed in accordance with the privacy and civil liberties guidelines under Sec.
+104(b) of the title, and ensure real-time sharing of indicators from nonfederal entities wit appropriate federal entities except DOD, receipt without delay except for good cause, and provision to all relevant federal entities, audit capability, and appropriate sanctions for federal personnel who knowingly and willfully use shared information other than in accordance with the title.

-(2) requires that an interim version of the policies and procedures be submitted to Congress within 90 days of enactment of the bill, and the final version within 180 days.
+(2) requires that an interim version of the policies and procedures be submitted to Congress within 90 days of enactment of the title, and the final version within 180 days.